Kathy Slaughter, LCSW

 Mary-Margaret believes education can change the world.
 This is the ethos through which she approaches her work as a yoga teacher, writer, sex educator, non-profit consultant, and therapist.
 Engaging with her as a therapy client will get you a little bit of all of these pursuits.
 Mary-Margaret journeys alongside clients (individuals and couples) as they work toward living their fullest, best life possible.

 Mary-Margaret earned her Master of Social Work at Loyola University Chicago School of Social Work.
-Her clinical and advocacy work focuses on the intersection of physical and mental health, cross- cultural sex education with refugees and immigrants, LGBTQIA+ youth and adults, adults raised in sex negative environments looking to create a sex positive adulthood, and people negotiating or considering a major life transition.
-Her practice is informed by Acceptance and Commitment Therapy (ACT) practices, Cognitive Behavioral Therapy (CBT), Narrative Therapy, and Gottman couples work.
-She is currently working toward a graduate certificate in Sex Therapy at University of Michigan, and pursuing certification with the American Academy of Sex Educators, Counselors, and Therapists (AASECT).
+Her training and clinical expertise include supporting transgender clients, particularly through negotiating sex and intimacy during transition; desire discrepancy in couples, assessment of sexual functioning concerns particularly in those assigned femae at birth, and rebuilding sex and intimacy after sexual abuse and trauma.
+Her practice is informed by Acceptance and Commitment Therapy (ACT), Cognitive Behavioral Therapy (CBT), Gottman couples work, and solutions-focused modalities.
+She is currently working toward a graduate certificate in Sex Therapy at University of Michigan, and is a proud member of American Academy of Sex Educators, Counselors, and Therapists (AASECT).

 Out-of-Pocket per session rate: $95

 Dan Bowes NCC, LMHCA